 Instructions

-- Line a large baking tray with parchment.
-Lightly oil it to help the paper lie flat.
+- Line a large baking tray with parchment paper.
+Lightly oil the paper to help it lie flat.

-- Halve the zucchini lengthwise.
-For symmetrical halves, slice with the bendy side down.4 large courgettes (whole, not halved)
+- Halve the zucchini/courgettes lengthways.
+For more even halves, place each one bendy side down before slicing.4 large zucchini/courgette (whole, not halved)

-- Scoop out the centres using a spoon or melon baller, leaving a sturdy shell so it holds its shape once the filling goes in.
+- Scoop out the centres using a spoon or melon baller, leaving about a 5mm/¼ inch border so the courgettes hold their shape once filled.
+Don't scoop too deeply or the boats may collapse.

-- Dice the zucchini flesh into smaller pieces if needed, then set it aside for the filling.
+- Dice the scooped-out courgette flesh into smaller pieces if needed, then set it aside for the filling.

-- Remove the skins from the sausages by scoring them lengthwise with a small knife, then peel away the casing.220 grams pork sausages
+- Remove the skins from the sausages by scoring them lengthways with a small knife, then peeling away the casing.220 grams (8oz) pork sausages

 - Break the sausage meat apart with a fork and set aside.

 - In a large bowl, combine the breadcrumbs, grated cheese, herbs and salt.
-Give it a stir to combine50 grams breadcrumbs, 100 grams grated cheddar cheese, 1 teaspoon dried herbs, ¼ teaspoon salt
+Stir to combine.50 grams (½ cup) breadcrumbs, 100 grams (1 cup) grated cheddar cheese, 1 teaspoon dried herbs, ¼ teaspoon salt

 Making the stuffing

-- In a large frying pan, heat the oil and cook the onions over medium-low heat for 5 minutes until they become soft and translucent.1 tablespoon oil for frying, 150 grams chopped red onion
+- Heat the oil in a large frying pan over medium-low heat.
+Add the onions and cook for about 5 minutes, until soft and translucent.1 tablespoon oil for frying, 150 grams (1 cup) chopped red onion

-- Add the garlic and sugar and fry for an additional 2 minutes until the sugar is melted and the onions are lightly caramelised.2 teaspoons garlic paste, 1 teaspoon sugar
+- Add the garlic and sugar, then cook for another 2 minutes, stirring often, until the sugar has melted and the onions are lightly caramelised.2 teaspoons garlic paste, 1 teaspoon sugar

-- Add the sausage meat and tomato paste, and fry for about 2 minutes, stirring and breaking up the meat until the sausage loses its pinkness and develops a crumb-like texture.2 tablespoons tomato paste
+- Add the sausage meat and tomato paste.
+Cook for about 2-3 minutes, stirring and breaking up the sausage with a spoon or spatula, until it loses its pink colour and looks crumbly.2 tablespoons tomato paste

 - Add the scooped-out courgette flesh to the frying pan.